-Dom Perignon Brut topped the charts, followed by: Louis Roederer Cristal Millesime Brut; Krug Vintage Brut; Salon Cuvee S Le Mesnil Blanc de Blancs Brut; Taittinger Comtes de Champagne Blanc de Blancs Brut; Bollinger RD Extra Brut; Pol Roger Cuvee Sir Winston Churchill Brut; Dom Perignon Rose; Bollinger La Grande Annee Brut; and Moet & Chandon Grand Vintage Brut.
+Dom Perignon Brut topped the charts, followed by: Louis Roederer; Cristal Millesme Brut; Krug Vintage Brut; Salon Cuvee S Le Mesnil Blanc de Blancs Brut; Taittinger; Comtes de Champagne Blanc de Blancs Brut; Bollinger R.D.; Pol Roger Cuvee Sir Winston Churchill Brut; Dom Perignon Rosé; Bollinger La Grande Annee Brut; and Moet & Chandon Grand Vintage Brut.

 As Wine-Searcher says, “the list is basically a rundown of the most desirable luxury Champagne on the market”, boasting between them an aggregated critic score of 93.5 points.

-The site also notes that prices remain reasonable, with only two wines showing a substantial increase since the list was last published in 2019: the Salon has risen 38%, while the Bollinger Grand Annee has risen 25%.
+The site also notes that prices remain reasonable, with only two wines showing a substantial increase since the list was last published in 2019: the Salon has risen 38%, while the La Grande Annee has risen 25%.

 Forgotten 1961 Romanee-Conti up for sale